 Differentiate between real fear and irrational fear

 It is hard to differentiate between what is real and what is irrational when you are in the midst of your fear.
 Your mind has a tendency of thinking about the worst-case scenario.
 Once you go there, the fear would snowball and continue to confirm your fear with a more imaginary scenario of more and more possible and horrible outcomes even before you leave the ground and start climbing.

 What would be the worst-case scenario that could happen when you climb in an indoor gym?
 You would slip, fall, and your belayer would catch you with the rope you are attached to.

 Before you even start, it is good to be aware of where you are and clear your mind of any “what ifs” scenarios.
 Acknowledge that you are safe and in good hands with your partner.

 Practice falling & learn how to fall

-You have heard a cliche “Practice makes perfect”.
+You have heard the cliche “Practice makes perfect”.
 The same goes for practice falling.
 Have a partner work with you in practice falling by adding slack to your rope line.
-The more you practice the better you become and more confident will build.
+The more you practice the better you become and more confidence will build.
 Your mind will acknowledge that you are safe.
 First practice and plan the fall with your partner.
 Once you are comfortable with planned falls, try to spontaneously fall without announcing to your partner.

-When practice falling, relax the body and push yourself away from the rocks if possible.
-Also make sure to stay clear from the rope around your feet or hands.
+When practicing falling, relax the body and push yourself away from the rocks if possible.
+Also, make sure to stay clear from the rope around your feet or hands.
 You don’t want anything to get caught in the rope which could cause rope burn or a snag that could cause you to go upside down, sideways, or any other weird positions.